Hi-Folks/fusion/README.md

 ```
 Consider that:
 - the class has to extend the FusionBaseModel with `extends FusionBaseModel`;
-- you have to use the trait FusionModelTrait: `use FusionModelTrait;`
 - you have to implement the `frontmatterFields()` function for returning the list of the field names used in the frontmatter header.

 ### Creating automatically the Model